Day-Raval/Bibliotheca/README.md

-This is a library management system that is designed to manages the following functions of a library:-
+This library management system is designed to manages the following functions of a library:-

 1. It helps librarian to maintain the database of new books and the books that are